Behavioral Techniques I Used To Overcome Chronic Insomnia

-One’s behaviors and actions send a powerful message to one’s subconscious.
-They are as powerful, and possibly more powerful, than ones’ conscious thoughts.
 I found that I could not have much success overcoming chronic insomnia if I engaged in cognitive therapy but continued to act like someone with insomnia.
-That’s because the subconscious simply won’t believe positive sleep thoughts if one’s actions contradict them.

 As I mentioned here, I regard chronic insomnia to be a phobia.
 People often cope with phobias by avoiding the object or situation that causes them the fear.
 For example, people with a phobia of flying often cope with this fear simply by not getting on an airplane.